georgetown-cset/parat/company_linkage/README.md

 script to get top conference papers, these tests will work for both.
 * A unit test for the Python script to aggregate our initial organization list.

+This code is dependent on internal CSET BigQuery datasets; without access to these datasets, you will not be able to run some of this code as-is.

 ## Tasks to build visualization data

 1. [selecting_grid_ai_publications.sql](sql/selecting_grid_ai_publications.sql)